bbkane/www.bbkane.com/content/blog/Software-Engineering-Ideas-That-Influence-Me.md

 - Python's [requests](https://3.python-requests.org/) library - `requests`
-  optimizes for the common case (making a single HTTP request), but provides mechanisms for TCP connection reuse, auto-adding headers, authorization, and many other conveniences for dealing with HTTP.
+  optimizes for the common case (making a single HTTP request), but provides mechanisms for TCP connection reuse, auto-adding headers, authorization, and many other conveniences for dealing with HTTP. [encode/httpx: A next generation HTTP client for Python. 🦋](https://github.com/encode/httpx/) is an async/await library that's very similar and maturing nicely.
+Hopefully one day it'll [reach 1.0](https://github.com/encode/httpx/issues/947).
 - [SQLite3](https://www.sqlite.org/index.html) - SQLite3 runs everywhere, has
   insanely good docs, and is so useful it might be [the most used library in the world](https://www.sqlite.org/mostdeployed.html).